Grand Island Business and Normal College

 Some of these letters claimed an enrollment of 500; other claimed a thousand.

 While no available newspapers mentioned social events at the college, apparently it had a social life.
 One Leschinsky photo is described as a “Rose Drill team” of young ladies who apparently did a “synchronized dance.”
 Another image is of a small orchestra—11 males with instruments and one female-- apparently a vocalist.
 Another available image shows four young people, alleged GIB&NC students, sitting in a peach tree.

 Ads for GIB&NC appeared through 1910.
+Post reported that it later "operated under the name of Spencer School of Business."
 In 1996 it became a not-for-profit school with the name Grand Island College.
 A notice appeared in November 1999 Grand Island Independent that the college would close on December 17, due to declining enrollment.

 Bricks and Mortar

 Buechler says that by 1897 GIB&NC occupied the entire third floor of a building at Third and Spruce.
 As enrollment increased, the school became “quartered” in a five-story building on Locust Street between Second and Third Streets.
 Images show an impressive stone-front building with brick construction.
 The 1909 Sanborn Fire Insurance map shows that the building had a depth of half a block and that the college shared some portion of the building with a movie theater.